everpub/openscienceprize/proposal.md

 be supported by a community nucleated by this project, which we would support with social media channels, in-person hackathons, blog posts, and potentially publications.

+It is important for us to note that we have no expectation of solving all or even most of the technical problems in this space, but we believe that an attempt towards a more general implementation can be of great and immediate value.

 ### A mockup